move-coop/parsons/docs/ngpvan.rst

 .. note::
    API Keys
-      - API Keys are specific to each committee and state, so you might need many.
-      - Not all API Keys are provisioned for all endpoints.
+      API Keys are specific to each committee and state, so you might need many.
+Not all API Keys are provisioned for all endpoints.
 When requesting API keys, you should specify the endpoints that you need access to.
+To learn more about your api key run ``VAN.connection.api_key_profile``.

 .. warning::
    VANIDs